BwithE/kismet/README.md

 # Install and configure Kismet with GPS
 A Bash script for installing and configuring kismet.
+You will be prompted for user input on the username you'd like to create a kismet log directory.

 Copy the script to your linux machine:
 ```wget https://raw.githubusercontent.com/BwithE/kismet/main/kismet_install.sh```